 The next step up from the current account is the easy access savings account.
 They are the simplest form of savings account and are designed to be a vehicle that allows you to save money with minimum restrictions on making withdrawals.
 In addition, some providers may provide you with bonus interest payments if you meet certain conditions.

 However, you need to be aware that although they are instant access savings accounts, some providers cap how many withdrawals you can make in a year, while others may reduce the amount of interest if you exceed a given number of withdrawals.
-In other words, you need to check the terms and conditions offered carefully.
+In other words, you must carefully check the terms and conditions offered.

-Regular savings accounts ask you to save a fixed amount of money every month.
+Regular savings accounts may ask you to save a fixed monthly amount.
 The money you save will earn interest over time.
 The interest offered is usually somewhere between 2% and 3% per annum.
 Occasionally, a provider may come up offering 4% or 5%.
 However, it’s worth being aware that the published interest rates are often only offered for the first 12 months.

 Some regular savings accounts may not be instant access savings accounts – but others will allow you to instantly access your money a given number of times a year.
 The other thing to watch out for is whether the account offers fixed or variable rate interest.
 So again, it’s important to check the terms and conditions, so you are not caught unawares.